barsoom/devbook/styleguide/README.md

 There's a trade-off between keeping the model API small and keeping its internals encapsulated.
 In some cases, as with statistics, it may make more sense overall to use SQL methods from outside the class.

+#### Remember to make DB columns "NOT NULL".

+If the column shouldn't be empty, make it "NOT NULL" in the DB in the interests of data integrity.

 ---
 ### Ruby on Rails